Cocomelon Cake

 Making this Cocomelon Cake in Advance & Storage Tips

-• Make your frosting ahead of time too or save any leftover frosting.
+- You can also make your frosting ahead of time, or save any leftover frosting.
 It can be stored in an airtight container in the fridge for up to a month.
 Or store it in the freezer for up to 3 months!
 Be sure to give it a good stir once it thaws to get the consistency smooth again.

-• If you freeze the cake, transfer it to the fridge overnight then bring to room temperature the following day.
+- If you freeze the cake, transfer it to the fridge overnight, then bring it to room temperature the following day.
 This helps prevent condensation by minimizing the temperature shock.

 Let Me Know What You Think!